microsoft/eEVM/README.md

 # Enclave EVM

 Enclave EVM (eEVM) is an open-source, standalone, embeddable, C++ implementation of the Ethereum Virtual Machine.
-It was originally built to run within a [TEE](https://en.wikipedia.org/wiki/Trusted_execution_environment) (ie, SGX enclave) on top of the [Open Enclave SDK](https://openenclave.io/sdk/), for use with Microsoft's [Coco Framework](https://github.com/Azure/coco-framework).
+It was originally built to run within a [TEE](https://en.wikipedia.org/wiki/Trusted_execution_environment) (ie, SGX enclave) on top of the [Open Enclave SDK](https://openenclave.io/sdk/), for use with Microsoft's [Confidential Consortium Blockchain Framework](https://github.com/Azure/coco-framework).

 ## Description